How to Steal Light, Luck, and Energy From Others (Or Not)by Scott Jeffrey

 As long as mental health workers are “treating” others with their disowned symptoms (like anxiety and depression), they don’t have to experience these symptoms as often within themselves.

-I spent much of my 20s and 30s giving my light away and allowing various teachers, thought leaders, and health practitioners to steal it from me.
+I spent much of my teen years, 20s, and 30s giving my light away and allowing various teachers, thought leaders, and health practitioners to take it from me.
 I’ve been collecting it back ever since.

 Seven Signs of Psychic Thievery